Blue Ridge Community and Technical College

 Yes, the programs listed above are accredited by recognized regional or national agencies.
 For West Virginia, this includes accreditation from agencies recognized by the U.S. Department of Education, ensuring your degree meets high academic standards.

-West Virginia salaries are approximately 0.4% higher than the national average for engineering roles.
+West Virginia offers competitive wages for engineering professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes West Virginia a strong choice for students looking to maximize their ROI after graduation.

 The West Virginia Board of Professional Engineers oversees professional standards and licensure for the field in West Virginia.
 Most accredited programs are designed to align with their specific requirements.